khulnasoft-lab/design.khulnasoft.com/doc/commits.md

 - Include at least one commit message that complies with the conventional commit standards.
 - Ensure the MR's title itself complies with the conventional commit standards.

-Following these conventions will result in a properly versioned package and clear [changelogs](./CHANGELOG.md) for every version.
+Following these conventions will result in a properly versioned project and clear [changelogs](./CHANGELOG.md) for every version.

 ## When should my MR's title follow these conventions?